John McCrea of Plaxo has written a cleverly titled guest post on TechCrunchIT, Facebook

 of social

-to fruition.
+network interoperability to fruition.
 The key question is whether we will see effective open

 standards emerge that will target the same scenarios [which eventually even Facebook